argoproj/argo-events/docs/tutorials/02-parameterization.md

 1. `Context`: This is the CloudEvent context and it is populated by the event-source regardless of type of HTTP request.

-2. `Data`: Data contains following fields,
+2. `Data`: Data contains following fields.
    1. `Header`: The `header` within event `data` contains the headers in the HTTP request that was dispatched to the event-source.
 The event-source extracts the headers from the request and put it in the `header` within event `data`.